 Health is foundational for a community and for the economy, and we need to speak out on many levels against maltreatment and inequity on behalf of all children.
 Advocacy is crucial, as these children need people in power to speak out on their behalf.
 Our children are our future.
 All children’s lives matter, and they deserve an equal opportunity to thrive.

-Read additional blogs from Dr. Trout here.
+Read additional blog articles from Dr. Trout here.